Call-for-Code-for-Racial-Justice/FairChange/readme.md

 ## License

-This solution starter is made available under the -----(LICENSE).
+This solution starter is made available under the Apache LICENSE.